Abhivega/Hunting-Simulation-Neuro-evolution-neural-network/README.md

-"# Hunt"
+# Hunt
-simulation of hunting using p5 and python
+simulation of a hunting using p5 and python

+## contributing

+Any optimization is welcome.